prabhat-np/Secure-file-sharing-application-using-PKI-and-Hybri-Encryption/README.md

 - ✅ macOS with Node.js 16+ and MongoDB
 - ✅ Windows 10+ with Node.js 16+ and MongoDB
 - ✅ Docker containers with official Node.js images

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-**🎉 Congratulations!** You now have a fully functional secure file sharing application with PKI-based authentication.
-The system is production-ready with comprehensive security features and proper error handling.